Eric-LLMs/LLMs-Lab/README.md

 ## 5. 📂 [Semantic-Kernel](Semantic-Kernel/)

-The code examples in this folder, including **Prompt Templates**, **Nested Function Calls**, **RAG**, and **Using the Planner to Implement Agent Development**, demonstrate the features and basic usage of Semantic Kernel.
+The **[Hands-on Implementation](Semantic-Kernel/semetic_kernel.ipynb)** in this folder, including **Prompt Templates**, **Nested Function Calls**, **RAG**, and **Using the Planner to Implement Agent Development**, demonstrate the features and basic usage of Semantic Kernel.
 They also provide an understanding of its built-in tools, illustrating how the SDK can be used to simplify the development of LLM-based applications.

 ## 4. 📂 [RAG](RAG/)